 The completion of this Iridium NEXT constellation is redefining the capabilities of mobile satellite communications, powering Iridium Certus to deliver the next-generation of broadband, critical safety, disaster recovery, L-band communications and data solutions to businesses and individuals in every industry, all over the world.

-Space enthusiasts all over the Twitterverse have been sending song ideas to @IridiumComm over the last few weeks.
-The WIL team posted a few suggestions, so we’re looking forward to hearing what’s made the final cut on launch day!
+If you hurry you may still be able to get on board and squeeze in a suggestion for the final launch playlist, just review the guidelines here and submit your song ideas to @IridiumComm on social media.
+The WIL team have already sent in a few suggestions and we’re looking forward to hearing what’s made the final cut on launch day!
 If you’re Tweeting about the launch, be sure to use #Iridium8 and follow us @wi_ltd and we’ll share your posts.

 The Economist, 8th December 2018, https://www.economist.com/briefing/2018/12/08/satellites-may-connect-the-entire-world-to-the-internet